INTRODUCING ALEXANDRIA

 Not education as it exists — expensive, gatekept, designed to sort people into hierarchies.
 But education as it could be: free, universal, verifiable, and owned by the people who earn it.
 If you could learn anything, prove what you know, and have that proof recognised anywhere in the world — without needing permission from an institution, without paying someone for a stamp on a piece of paper — the walls start to come down.
 The walls of money, scarcity, status, geography.
 The walls that keep billions of people locked out of opportunity not because they lack ability, but because they lack access.

-A teenager in Lagos can watch the same MIT lectures as a student in Cambridge.
+A teenager in a 3rd-world country can watch the same MIT lectures as a student in Cambridge.
 She can do the same problem sets, read the same papers, build the same understanding.
 But the MIT student walks away with a credential that opens doors worldwide, and she does not.
-The knowledge is identical.
+The knowledge is identical (a bit of a reach, I know, but you get the point).
 The recognition is not.
 And it’s the recognition — not the knowledge — that determines who gets the job, the visa, the life.

 If we actually solve this — if we make human knowledge and its recognition truly portable, truly free — we might set ourselves on a more sustainable path.
 We might stop wasting the potential of most of our species.
 And maybe, if we’re ambitious enough to think on longer timescales, we might need all of that knowledge to be portable for another reason: we won’t be on this little rock forever.